MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitoring-scenarios.md

 ::: moniker-end

-System Center Operations Manager supports a variety of methods to actively monitor different services and the components and devices that support them.
+System Center Operations Manager supports various methods to actively monitor different services and the components and devices that support them.
 This article summarizes each scenario supported with a link to the detailed supporting documentation describing how to plan and configure monitoring each scenario.

-## Operations Manager monitoring scenarios topics
+## Operations Manager monitoring scenarios articles

 -   [Agentless monitoring](manage-agentless-monitoring.md)